Critical Podium Dewanand Islam

 is both secular and Christian by an outstanding majority, has become

 a national issue.
-Firstly, because like all labels, "halal" falls
+Firstly, because like all labels, "halal"

 under French law, which prohibits the cheating of the consumer and